Auburn vs. Houston Birmingham Bowl NCAA Football Odds, Plays and Insights | December 28, 2021

 Over/Under Insights

-- Auburn's games this season have gone over 51.5 points five of 11 times.
+- Auburn and its opponents have combined to put up more than 51.5 points in five of 11 games this season.

 - The combined points per game average of the two teams, 66.9, is 15.4 points above Tuesday's over/under.

-- The 43.2 combined points per game that these two squads have allowed this season are 8.3 fewer than the 51.5 over/under in this contest.
+- These two squads combine to surrender 43.2 points per game, 8.3 fewer than this contest's over/under.

-- The average total in Tigers games this season is 54, 2.5 points more than Tuesday's total of 51.5.
+- The average total in Tigers games this season is 54, 2.5 points above Tuesday's over/under of 51.5.

-- In 2021, games involving the Cougars have averaged a total of 55.2 points, 3.7 more than the set total in this contest.

 Auburn Stats and Trends

-- Auburn has played 12 games, with five wins against the spread.

-- So far this season, the Tigers have been installed as favorites by a 3-point margin or more six times and are 3-3 ATS in those games.
+- The Tigers have been favored by 3 points or more six times this season and are 3-3 ATS in those games.

 - Auburn's games this year have gone over the total in five out of 11 opportunities (45.5%).

-- Auburn is 5-2 against the spread and 6-2 overall this season when the team scores more than 21 points.
+- Auburn is 5-2 against the spread and 6-2 overall this season when the team records more than 21 points.

-- When Auburn totals more than 298.8 yards, the team is 4-5 against the spread and 6-4 overall.
+- Auburn is 4-5 against the spread and 6-4 overall when the team totals more than 298.8 yards.

 - The Tigers have 12 giveaways this season, while the Cougars have 22 takeaways .